lateralblast/guige/README.md

 A guige (/ɡiːʒ/, /ɡiːd͡ʒ/) is a long strap, typically made of leather, used to hang a shield on the shoulder or neck when not in use.

-Currently this is WIP and this comment will be removed when the first working edition is complete.
+Currently this is WIP and it works for ZFS root only.
 It is being converted from a set of shell commands.
+See the Todo section for some future plans/ideas.

 In particular this script provides support for creating autoinstall ISO with: